print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/cts_esg.md

 &nbsp;&nbsp;&nbsp;&nbsp; num_years : numeric

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *integer denoting number of years to forecast from 01-07-2021*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *integer denoting number of years to forecast from 01-07-2021, default 5 years*

 &nbsp;&nbsp;&nbsp;&nbsp; num_paths : numeric

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *integer denoting the number of simulation paths*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *integer denoting the number of simulation paths, default 10 paths*

 &nbsp;&nbsp;&nbsp;&nbsp; frequency : character

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *'year', 'quarter' or 'month' denoting the simulation frequency*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *'year', 'quarter' or 'month' denoting the simulation frequency, default 'month'*

 &nbsp;&nbsp;&nbsp;&nbsp; perc_change : logical

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *set TRUE for outputs to be expressed as period-by-period percent change.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *set TRUE for outputs to be expressed as period-by-period percent change, default FALSE.
 The reference level, i.e., the original values in the first output period, will be appended above the percentage changes for each variable and each trajectory.
 See note (b) below*

 &nbsp;&nbsp;&nbsp;&nbsp; type : character

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *'independent' or 'correlated' denoting whether the latent factors are independent of each other*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *'independent' or 'correlated' denoting whether the latent factors are independent of each other, default 'independent'*

 &nbsp;&nbsp;&nbsp;&nbsp; model : character

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *'interest_rate' or 'interest_house_stock' denoting the output variables*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *'interest_rate' or 'interest_house_stock' denoting the output variables, default 'interest_rate'*

 &nbsp;&nbsp;&nbsp;&nbsp; seed : numeric

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Specify the seed for simulations.*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Specify the seed for simulations, no default*

 &nbsp;&nbsp; **Returns:**

 &nbsp;&nbsp;&nbsp;&nbsp; A list of 40 dataframes containing simulated interest rates from 01-07-2021 with maturities from 1 quarter up to 10 years if model is set to be `interest_rate`, or 42 dataframes containing interest rates, NSW house value index, S&P/ASX200 closing prices if model is set to be `interest_house_stock`.
 Rows are the trajectories (e.g., `trajectory_1`), columns are the time steps (e.g., `2021-07-01`).
 See note (c) for explanations on the negativity of output values.

 &nbsp;&nbsp; **Usage:**